Inspector: Papua New Guinea

 In the Royal Papua New Guinea Constabulary, the rank of inspector is one level above chief sergeant and below senior inspector.
 Officer cadets normally graduate and automatically become an inspector.

 Philippines

 In the Philippines, inspector is a rank in the Bureau of Jail Management and Penology and the Bureau of Fire Protection.
-It is above the senior officer 4 (sergeant) and below the senior inspector (captain).
-It is regarded as an equivalent of a lieutenant in the Army.
+It is above senior officer 4 (executive master sergeant) and below senior inspector (captain).
+It is regarded as an equivalent of a lieutenant in the army.
+It was formerly also used by the Philippine National Police.

 Poland

 In Poland, inspector (inspektor) is a high rank (above podinspektor and młodszy inspektor, but below nadinspektor), comparable to colonel of the armed forces.

 Romania

-In the Romanian Police, inspector is a rank senior to subinspector and junior to inspector principal and corresponds to the former rank of police lieutenant (see Romanian Police§Ranks).
+In the Romanian Police, inspector is a rank senior to subinspector and junior to inspector principal and corresponds to the former rank of police lieutenant (see Romanian Police § Ranks).

 Singapore

 In the Singapore Police Force, there are several ranks that have the title of inspector in it.

 In the junior police officer category, there is the rank of station inspector, senior station inspector and senior station inspector (2).
 The title of inspector is in the senior police officer category.
 For National Servicemen, outstanding policemen may be appointed as a National Service probationary inspector.

 In the National Police Cadet Corps, the rank of probationary inspector is given to officer cadet trainees who have successfully completed their Officers' Basic Training Course or Honorary Officers' Basic Training Course.
 Probationary inspectors who pass their probationary period will then attain the rank of inspector.
 The rank insignia of probationary inspector and inspector is two pips, with the letters NPCC below it, so as to differentiate NPCC inspectors from Singapore Police Force personnel.